Tubaleviao/up.io/readme.md

 ```<input id="upio_input" type="file" multiple>```

-After that, your script should give up.io the element like this:
+After that, your javascript should give up.io the element like this:

 ```
 var socket = io.connect();
 var uploader = new UpIoFileUpload(socket);

+// defaults:
-//uploader.parallelFiles = 5;
+// uploader.parallelFiles = 5;
-//uploader.chunkSize = 1024 * 100;
+// uploader.chunkSize = 1024 * 100;
-//uploader.resetFileInputs = true;
+// uploader.resetFileInputs = true;

+uploader.listenInput(document.getElementById("upio_input"));

-uploader.listenInput(document.getElementById("upio_input")); // pass html element only after the page are complete loaded
+// make sure this code runs after the page is completely loaded,
+// using something like the $(document).ready function (see example)

 ```

 The commented line code are optional parameters.
 After these steps, the uploader should work.